How Tom Brady Became an Icon: What Nobody Realized About His Relationship With His Coach

 Tom Brady is one of the most polarizing figures in sports history.
 Love or hate him, the “GOAT” has undeniably led his team to more success than most NFL players (or any professional athletes) could imagine.
 Yet for all of the highs – and there have been many – Brady has hit just as many lows.

-Let’s take a journey through the life of Tom Brady, as he blossoms from a young hopeful into Touchdown Tom, the most successful NFL quarterback of all time.
+Now that he’ll be spending his time with the Tampa Bay Buccaneers, let’s take a journey through the life of Tom Brady, the most successful NFL quarterback of all time.